LibrariesHacked/create-librarydata/src/markdown/home.md

 We provide tools to help libraries publish and use open data.

 Inspired by the public library [open data schemas](https://schema.librarydata.uk), each tool is tailored for a different dataset documented in that project.
+See the [about page](/about) for more background.